algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_report/cumulative.md

 - [Week 7 (WIP)](#weekly-report---week-7)
 - [Week 8 (WIP)](#weekly-report---week-8)

-# Weekly Report - Week 1
+## Weekly Report - Week 1
 [Detailed File](week_1.md)

-This first week was focused on the initialization of the project and the planning of it.
-We also started doing research for the code and the different questions we had.
-We made a meeting request with the client to ensure the quality of our work and be sure we understood right.
+The first week was dedicated to project initialization and planning.
+Research on the code and addressing various questions took place.
+A meeting request was made with the client to ensure the quality of our work and confirm our understanding.
+Notably, all the work was done during our free time as there was no dedicated project time.
-One thing to point out is the fact we didn't have project time, all the works was made on our free time.

-## Accomplishments
+### Accomplishments
 1. Kick-off
-   - The client presented us with the project and what he expects from us.
+   - The client presented the project and shared expectations.
+   - Analyzed the call for tenders and extracted important information.

-2. Specifications
+2. Understanding
-    - We currently have most of the functional specifications ready to write and started thinking about the technical ones.
+   - Made contact with the client and proposed a meeting.
+   - Prepared questions to ask the client.

 3. Planning
-    - The timeline is being to be defined but not written down yet.
+   - The timeline is being defined but not documented yet.

+3. Documents
+   - Created the RACI Matrix.
+   - Initiated the schedule planning.

+4. Specifications
+    - Gathered information to write the functional specifications.

-4. Research
+5. Research
-   - The software team has researched informations about C, Virutal Processor, interpreter and tools we are required to do it.
+   - The software team has gathered information about C, Virtual Processor, interpreter, and tools required for the project.

-## Challenges
+### Challenges

 1. New team & roles
-   - This project started with a brand new team.
-Additionally, 83% of the team is composed of new students and 66% of the team has never used C and still learning it.
+   - The project began with a new team, and 83% of the team comprises new students, with 66% having no prior experience in C. Each person has been assigned a role, requiring learning and adaptation, especially for the new students.

-   - Each person has been given a role, forcing us to learn about it and set ourselves in the correct mind, even harder for the new students who never did these roles.

 2. Learning C
-    - Most of our team members never did C. Learning it and more importantly, managing to think correctly about how to use it is quite a challenge, even with a book provided by our school in the library.
+    - Most team members are new to C, and learning it, along with understanding how to use it effectively, poses a significant challenge.

+3. Scheduling Team Meetings
+   - Finding a suitable time for a team meeting when everyone is available during their free time.

+4. Thorough Analysis of Call for Tenders
+   - Ensuring a clear understanding of the project requirements and goals through a comprehensive analysis of the call for tenders.

-## Plan for next week
+### Plan for Next Week

-1. Write functional specifications and planning
+1. Write functional specifications and planning.
-   - The functional specifications must be write and completed.
+   - Begin writing the functional specifications.
+   - Create tasks and a schedule/Gantt chart spreadsheet.
+   - Begin creation of the KPIs

-2. Share our informations
+2. Share our information.
-   - Gather informations from the research.
+   - Gather information from the research.
-   - Ask to the client to clarify some points
+   - Seek clarification from the client on certain points.

-3. Being drafting the technical specifications
+3. Begin writing the technical specifications by the end of the week.

-## Conclusion
+### Conclusion

-This project started off well and by working enough we should be able to meet the deadline.
-We are confident about the future and eager to see how this project will turn out and what we will learn from it.
+The project has started well, and with sufficient effort, we should meet the deadline.
+The client has been contacted, and initial documents have been created.
+It's a promising start!
+We are confident about the future and eager to see how this project unfolds and what valuable lessons we will learn

 ## Weekly Report - Week 2
 (WIP)